 As BCIC reviews and develops its focus areas, it will investigate similar jurisdictions that are currently focusing on entrepreneurial talent development and the commercialization of technologies.
-As an example, when developing BCIC performance measures, BCIC examined the use of performance measures by organizations with similar activities:
+For example, when developing its performance measures, BCIC examined the use of performance measures by organizations with similar activities:

 - Alberta Innovates Technology Futures: Technology Futures supports research and innovation activities directed at the growth and development of technology-based sectors, the commercialization of technology, the provision of business and technical services, and initiatives that encourage a strong science, technology and entrepreneurial culture in Alberta. - Communitech: Communitech is a not-for-profit organization that supports technology companies in the Waterloo Region and that promotes the region as a technology cluster. - Innovation Place: Saskatchewan Opportunities Corporation: Saskatchewan Opportunities Corporation (SOCO) operates under the registered business name of Innovation Place.
-SOCO is a Saskatchewan Crown corporation with a direct reporting relationship to the provincial government through the Crown Investments Corporation. - MaRS: Located in Ontario, MaRS is a charitable organization with a mission to help create successful global businesses from Canada's science, technology and social innovation.
-MaRS provides resources people, programs, physical facilities, funding and networks to ensure that critical innovation happens.
-MaRS stimulates, identifies and harnesses great ideas, nurtures their development and guides the transformation of those ideas into reality. - Ontario Centre for Excellence Centre for Commercialization Research: The Centre for Commercialization of Research (CCR) generates economic benefits for Canada through the successful commercialization of ideas emerging out of research from publicly funded Canadian academic and research institutions.
-CCR works exclusively with high-potential early-stage entrepreneurs and innovative enterprises to help them advance to the next level. - Saskatchewan Research Council: The Saskatchewan Research Council (SRC) is one of Canada's leading providers of applied research, development and demonstration (RD&D) and technology commercialization. - Techstars: A technology business accelerator with locations across the US, Techstars provides seed funding to startups with funds from top venture capital firms and angel investors.
+SOCO is a Saskatchewan Crown corporation with a direct reporting relationship to the provincial government through the Crown Investments Corporation.
+SOCO's mission is to support the growth and success of Saskatchewan's technology sector.
+It fulfills this mission through the development and operation of research parks on university campuses in Saskatoon and Regina, and through the forest sector building in Prince Albert. - MaRS: Located in Ontario, MaRS is a charitable organization with a mission to help create successful global businesses from Canada's science, technology and social innovation.
+MaRS provides resources - people, programs, physical facilities, funding and networks - to ensure that critical innovation happens.
+MaRS stimulates, identifies and harnesses great ideas, nurtures their development and guides the transformation of those ideas into reality. - Ontario Centre for Excellence Centre for Commercialization of Research: The Centre for Commercialization of Research (CCR) generates economic benefits for Canada through the successful commercialization of ideas emerging out of research from publicly funded Canadian academic and research institutions.
+CCR works exclusively with high-potential early-stage entrepreneurs and innovative enterprises to help them advance to the next level.

+- Saskatchewan Research Council: The Saskatchewan Research Council (SRC) is one of Canada's leading providers of applied research, development and demonstration (RD&D) and technology commercialization. - Techstars: A technology business accelerator with locations across the US, Techstars provides seed funding to startup companies with funds from top venture capital firms and angel investors.